 Step 5: Determine Who to Study

-Which group of students do you need to assess to achieve your goal?
+Which group of students (or other stakeholders) do you need to assess to achieve your goal?

-Are you collecting a diverse sample of the student population?
+Are you collecting a representative sample of the student population?

 Is your sample a random sampling of students?
-Does it need to be?
+Should it be?

 Step 6: Determine How Data Will Be Collected